software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 ## Mobile

 Task: Use `steps/mobile/Example.boilerplate.ts` and `steps/mobile/paint.boilerplate.ts` files as a starting point.
-Add gesture handling and move render loop to UI thread.
-Note that `steps/mobile/paint.boilerplate.ts` is a copy of final version of `paint.web.ts` file - you'll ned to update it a bit later.
+Add gesture handling and move render loop to the UI thread.
+Note that `steps/mobile/paint.boilerplate.ts` is a copy of the final version of `paint.web.ts` file - you'll ned to update it a bit later.

 Result:
 <video src="https://github.com/user-attachments/assets/6300a60f-05b1-4d78-a1d5-3f637ba5f15d" height="400" controls></video>

 ### Setup WebGPU for mobile.

-5.1 Add gestures handling.
+5.1 Add gesture handling.
 📁 `paint.ts`
 ```diff
 +const panGesture = Gesture.Pan();